clojure-tw/hopen/DESIGN.md

 ## Different forms of templates

+If we wanted to make an analogy between this library and the JVM:
+- the text-based, user-facing templates are the JVM languages,
+- the "data template" format is the JVM byte code specification,
+- the template renderers are the JVM runtimes.

 ### User facing templates

-Text-based, described using one of the supported syntax, e.g.
+**Text-based**, they are described using one of the supported syntax, e.g.

-- `silly-j`, Hopen's default syntax.
-- Selmer's syntax.
+- Selmer's syntax, inspired from [Django](https://docs.djangoproject.com/en/dev/ref/templates/builtins/).
+- "Silly-j", a syntax designed to feel familiar to Clojure users.
+- Any other syntax that can be transformed into the "data template" format.

 ### Parsed template

 > "It's just data"
 >
 > -- Rich Hickey

-It is designed to be read and processed, it could be written down into an EDN file and be loaded back later.
+Also known as the "data template", it is designed to be serialized into EDN format, to be read and processed by programs.

 This format is a standard for this library and it has a spec.

-Note: In the long run, this format has the potential to become a standard to represent parsed templates in the Clojure eco-system, so we *may* want to provide its spec as a separate project.
+Note: In the long run, this format has the potential to become a standard to represent parsed templates in the Clojure eco-system, so we *may* want to provide its spec as a separate project at some point.

 Example of parsed template in the EDN format: